-On December 5, 2016, the Receiver instituted litigation against Dr. Richard Paul Williams ("P. Williams"), Kristine D. Williams ("K. Williams"), and Apex Chiropractic of Champlin PLLC ("Apex" and, collectively with P. Williams and K. Williams, "Williams Defendants") to recover fraudulent transfers which originated from Tri-Med and its investors and were wrongfully transferred to them.
+Defendants") to recover fraudulent transfers which originated from Tri-Med and its investors and were wrongfully transferred to them.
 P. Williams is a chiropractic doctor and former business partner of Defendant Anderson in Minnetonka, Minnesota.
-Defendant Anderson was the owner of Tri-Med Management ("TMM"), which was also used by P. Williams and K. Williams.
+Defendant Anderson was the owner of TMM, which was also used by P. Williams and K. Williams.
 K. Williams is P. Williams' wife.
 She was the "Chief Financial Officer" of TMM.
 In connection with the fraudulent investment scheme, Defendant Anderson caused Tri-Med to transfer \$350,000 to P. Williams for the purported purpose of purchasing medical receivables from P. Williams and/or P. Williams' medical clinic, Apex.
 The medical receivables, however, did not exist and the supporting documentation was forged.
 These monies were used for improper purposes, including to operate TMM and to renovate P. Williams and K. Williams' home.
 The Williams Defendants filed an answer to the complaint on January 31, 2017.
-The parties filed a case management report on March 3, 2017, and are proceeding with the action.
+On April 6, 2017, the court entered a pretrial order which set a settlement conference for September 8, 2017, and indicated that the case will be ready for a jury trial on or about June 15, 2018.